 What is “evidence in aggravation?”

-“Evidence in aggravation” refers to factors which likely could not be introduced by the prosecutor at the jury trial in the determination of guilt, but which may be presented by the prosecutor at sentencing and considered by the court in imposing a fair punishment after conviction.
+“Evidence in aggravation” refers to factors that likely could not be introduced by the prosecutor at the jury trial in the determination of guilt, but which may be presented by the prosecutor at sentencing and considered by the court in imposing a fair punishment after conviction.

 Examples of these kinds of aggravating factors include any prior criminal record, or possibly facts surrounding the defendant’s actions after he or she was confronted by the police, or after being placed in custody.
 Thus, while it is usually improper for the prosecution to tell the judge or the jury about a defendant’s prior DUI-DWIs during the trial itself, the defendant’s prior criminal offenses are fair game during sentencing after conviction.

 If you have a clean criminal record, this bodes well for you.
-Unless some type of egregious or outrageous behavior occurred in connection with your DUI-DWI arrest, your sentence should be set at or near the minimums established by law.
+Unless some type of egregious or outrageous behavior occurred in connection with your DUI-DWI arrest, your sentence should be set at or near the minimum established by law.
 Types of outrageous behavior may include resisting arrest, verbally abusing the officer, not immediately stopping when emergency lights and siren come on, or such similar negative or dangerous acts.